jenkinsci/pipeline-input-step-plugin/README.md

    input message: 'input-message', ok: 'OK'

 Input Example with `Allowed Submitter`:
 User IDs and/or external group names of person or people permitted to respond to the input, separated by ','.
-Spaces will be trimmed.
-This means that "alice, bob, blah " is the same as "alice,bob,blah".
+Spaces will be trimmed automatically, so "Alice, Bob, Charles" is the same as "Alice,Bob,Charles".
 Note: Jenkins administrators are able to respond to the input regardless of the value of this parameter.

    input message: '', submitter: 'jenkins-user, jenkins-user2'